-- The usual data sources for HIV -Public Health England's Survey of Prevalent HIV Infections Diagnosed (SOPHID) and clinical reporting of newly diagnosed HIV to PHE- were not available for 2017 when this report was being prepared.
+- The usual data sources for HIV -Public Health England's Survey of Prevalent HIV Infections Diagnosed (SOPHID) and clinical reporting of newly diagnosed HIV to PHE- were not available for 2018 when this report was being prepared.
 Therefore, we have used new diagnoses of HIV reported from SHCs in Wales to SWS.
 These data may not represent the trend of new HIV diagnoses in Wales, as it may include diagnoses that are not new, and HIV is also diagnosed in other care settings.
-PHW is in the process of reviewing HIV surveillance in Wales. - Results of screening blood donated in Wales by the Welsh Blood Service and National Blood Service (Merseyside and North Wales). - Results of Enhanced Surveillance of Syphilis in Wales: anonymous clinical reports of infectious syphilis to Public Health Wales CDSC from SHCs. - Results of the PHE Sexually transmitted bacteria reference unit (STBRU), Bacteriology reference department (BRD): laboratory reports of lymphogranuloma venereum (LGV). - Results of Public Health Wales' Specialist Antimicrobial Chemotherapy Unit: high-level azithromycin-resistant N.gonorrhoeae and dual ceftriaxone and azithromycin resistance.
+PHW is in the process of reviewing HIV surveillance in Wales. - Results of Enhanced Surveillance of Syphilis in Wales: anonymous clinical reports of infectious syphilis to Public Health Wales CDSC from SHCs. - Results of the PHE Sexually transmitted bacteria reference unit (STBRU), Bacteriology reference department (BRD): laboratory reports of lymphogranuloma venereum (LGV). - Results of Public Health Wales' Specialist Antimicrobial Chemotherapy Unit: high-level azithromycin-resistant N.gonorrhoeae and dual ceftriaxone and azithromycin resistance.
+UK level data is from PHE's Gonococcal Resistance to Antimicrobials Surveillance Programme (GRASP) report.